 Skip to content

 The two main storages on the Loddon River are Cairn Curran Reservoir and Tullaroop Reservoir.
-Laanecoorie Reservoir is a smaller storage that is used to regulate water released from the larger upstream storages.
+Laanecoorie Reservoir is a smaller storage used to regulate water released from the larger upstream storages.
 Flow in the Loddon River downstream of Laanecoorie Reservoir is regulated by the operation of the Bridgewater, Serpentine, Loddon and Kerang weirs.

 Water for the environment can be delivered to the Loddon River from Cairn Curran or Tullaroop reservoirs or from the Goulburn system via the Waranga Western Channel, which intersects with the Loddon River at Loddon Weir.
 Water is provided to Pyramid Creek through releases from Kow (Ghow) Swamp, which receives water diverted from the Murray River at Torrumbarry Weir.
 Water is diverted from the Loddon River to the Loddon Valley Irrigation Area to supply agriculture and to Serpentine Creek to support environmental values and supply agriculture.